scanberg/viamd/README.md

 For windows, we recommend to use the latest binary available on the [release page](https://github.com/scanberg/viamd/releases/).

 ### Ubuntu and MacOs
-To [build](https://github.com/scanberg/viamd/wiki/0.-Building) VIAMD on your machine, you can follow the procedure describe in details in the wiki for [Linux](https://github.com/scanberg/viamd/wiki/0.-Building#linux) and [MacOS](https://github.com/scanberg/viamd/wiki/0.-Building#mac).
+To [build](https://github.com/scanberg/viamd/wiki/0.-Building) VIAMD on your machine, you can follow the procedure described in details in the wiki for [Linux](https://github.com/scanberg/viamd/wiki/0.-Building#linux) and [MacOS](https://github.com/scanberg/viamd/wiki/0.-Building#mac).

 ## Documentation
 Documentation about VIAMD is available on the github [wiki](https://github.com/scanberg/viamd/wiki).
 The two first chapters relate to the [visual](https://github.com/scanberg/viamd/wiki/1.-Visual) and [analysis](https://github.com/scanberg/viamd/wiki/2.-Analysis) features respectively, where we highlight the interactive part of software.
 The third chapter focus on the VIAMD [language](https://github.com/scanberg/viamd/wiki/3.-Language) used for scripting and the fourth chapter propose a serie of [tutorial](https://github.com/scanberg/viamd/wiki/4.-Tutorials) (under construction).